processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `riak_server: String`

+:

-:   A hostname of the Riak server.
+A hostname of the Riak server.
 The default is `localhost`.

 `riak_port: Port`

+:

-:   The port where the Riak server is accepting connections.
-The defalt
+The port where the Riak server is accepting connections.
+The default is 8087.
-	is 8087.

 `riak_pool_size: N`

+:

-:   By default `ejabberd` opens 10 connections to the Riak server.
-You
-	can change this number by using this option.
+By default `ejabberd` opens 10 connections to the Riak server.
+You can change this number by using this option.

 `riak_start_interval: N`

+:

-:   If the connection to the Riak server fails, `ejabberd` waits 30
-	seconds before retrying.
+If the connection to the Riak server fails, `ejabberd` waits 30 seconds before retrying.
 You can modify this interval with this option.

 Example configuration:

 	#!yaml
 	riak_server: "riak.server.com"
 	riak_port: 9097

+Starting from ejabberd 16.03, Riak security and authentication is supported.
+It can be configured with the following additional
+parameters:

+`riak_cacertfile: String`

+:

+Path to Riak `ca.pem` (i.e. "/path/to/ca.pem")

+`riak_username: String`

+:

+Username to use to authenticate on Riak database.

+`riak_password: String`

+:

+Password to use to authenticate on Riak database.

 #### Riak Storage